Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 * Urls
 Ensure that all nav bar items direct the user to the correct page and that the user knows which page they are on as there is a heading on each page telling them what page they are on and the navbar shade changes to a darker colour of blue when a particular item is chosen.
-Result:  All urls and views work as expected.
+Result:  All urls and views work as expected except the reset password url.

 ## Interesting bugs or problems I discovered during testing

+Initially I used a virtual enviroment created from my vscode editor.
+However this somehow got lost a few months into the project.
+I spoke with a CI tutor who advised me to use the pipenv tool to set up a virtual environment for my project.
+This was great and got me back on track with my project.

 The most annoying bug I came across was when I was trying to push my code to heroku.
 I followed the instructions above but got an error 500 after each attempt.
 Despite looking at my code in detail I couldnt find anything wrong with it.
 My mentor suggested that my environment variables may be incorrect or missing, and once I looked into this I discovered that this was the case.
 Once I corrected my mistakes with my environment variables, I was able to push to Heroku with no problems.